Columbus Disability Lawyer

 - Public Employees Retirement System;

 - State Teachers Retirement System; and

 In addition, you may purchase service credit for time served in active military duty, active military duty for training, initial active military duty for training, inactive military duty training, full-time national guard duty, and for time you are absent for an examination to determine your fitness to perform military duty, provided you were honorably discharged and the appropriate paperwork is filed with Police & Fire supporting your service.
 There are certain conditions and limitations.
 Also, you may purchase credit for time during which you were a prisoner of war.

 The above information is intended solely as an overview.
-It is advisable that you contact a Columbus disability attorney from our firm to assess the merits of your individual claim.
+It is advisable that you contact a Columbus disability attorney from Charles Zamora Co., L.P.A. to assess the merits of your individual claim.

 Please call us at (614) 344-6822 to discuss the specifics of your case.